Three levels of contribution are recognised:

 - Posts or comments containing threats or incitement to violence;

 - Sexually explicit posts, images, or comments inappropriate for teen and younger readers.

 Should such content by accident be published, it will be deleted and a record published of the deletion and the reason.
 The editors reserve the right to moderate comments received, and may expand this list of unacceptable submissions in response to evolving conditions.

 Fact Checking, Retractions, Errata

-- When factual assertions are found to be in error — which will inevitably occur — Cortes Currents will print a retraction as quickly as possible, attached to the original post.
+- When factual assertions are found to be in error — which will inevitably occur — Cortes Currents will immediately correct them and print a notation of this at the bottom of the post.

 - Cortes Currents reserves the right to fact-check all submissions, and to attach a list of factual errors to any published post.